feelixe/astro-typesafe-routes/apps/docs/versioned_docs/version-5.0.0/usage/typesafe-search-params.md

 * Only supported when using [on-demand Rendering](https://docs.astro.build/en/guides/on-demand-rendering/).
 * Typed search params are optional, if you want to pass untyped search params, use field `searchParams` instead.
-* Added in: `astro-typesafe-routes@4.0.0`

-Follow the steps below to setup typesafe search params for a route.
+## Setup

-1. Export a [Standard Schema](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec)  (Zod, Valibot etc.) compatible schema called `searchSchema`.
+1. Add a [Standard Schema](https://github.com/standard-schema/standard-schema?tab=readme-ov-file#what-schema-libraries-implement-the-spec) (Zod, Valibot etc.) compatible schema to the route schema.
 The top most type of the schema must be an `object`.
 While the inner fields can be nested and of any type that is JSON serializable:
     ```tsx
-    // src/pages/my-route.astro
     ---
+    import { createRouteSchema } from "astro-typesafe-routes/create-route";
     import { z } from "astro/zod";

-    export const searchSchema = z.object({
+    export const routeSchema = createRouteSchema({
-      filter: z
-        .string(),
-      isActive: z.boolean(),
+      routeId: "/",
+      searchSchema: z.object({
+        limit: z.number(),
+      }),
     });
     ---
     ```

 2. It is usually a good practice to have optional search params or catch errors to avoid crashing the page if invalid search params are received.
     ```tsx
-    // src/pages/my-route.astro
     ---
+    import { createRouteSchema } from "astro-typesafe-routes/create-route";
     import { z } from "astro/zod";

-    export const searchSchema = z.object({
+    export const routeSchema = createRouteSchema({
-      filter: z
-        .string()
-        .optional()
-        .catch(() => undefined),
-      isActive: z.boolean().catch(false),
+      routeId: "/",
+      searchSchema: z.object({
+        limit: z.number().catch(1),
+      }),
     });
     ---
     ```